-- 1. No late assignments will be accepted. - 2.
-All assignments must be submitted electronically (via blackboard).
-They will be graded (via track changes in word 2010 version) and returned back to you (via blackboard).
+- 1. No late assignments will be accepted. - All assignments must be submitted electronically (via blackboard).
+They will be graded (via track changes in word 2013 version) and returned back to you (via blackboard).
 You must check the content of all assignments before sending I do not fix, review, search, or convert any files which are unreadable or corrupt.
 Students must track down the grading of these assignments via blackboard.
+If a file is submitted and I cannot view it your score is 0.